Last updated: 16 March 2023

 8. Your rights in respect of your personal information

-8.1 If you are resident in the European Economic Area, in accordance with applicable privacy law, you have the following rights in respect of your personal information that we hold:
+8.1 If you are resident in the United Kingdom or the European Economic Area, in accordance with applicable privacy law, you have the following rights in respect of your personal information that we hold:

 - (a) Right of access.
 You have the right to obtain: